infusionsoft/keap-sdk/sdks/v2/javascript/docs/AffiliateApi.md

 - **Accept**: application/json

-## removeProductCommissionFromCommissionsUsingPOST
+## removeProductCommissionFromCommissions

-> removeProductCommissionFromCommissionsUsingPOST(commissionId, deleteProgramCommissionRequest)
+> removeProductCommissionFromCommissions(commissionId, deleteProgramCommissionRequest)

 Remove a Product from a Commission Program